 - multiple, narrow lanes; directly next to curb and gutter

 - wide outside lane, the rightmost through lane.
-The lane to the right of the solid white line is a right-turn-only (wide lanes are unusual here in Phoenix);
+The lane to the right of the solid white line is a right-turn-only (this is a brief ~ 1/2 mile stretch — wide lanes are unusual on arterial roads);

 - multiple, narrow lanes; with edge line and small shoulder next to curb and gutter